Why we get high on THC and not THCA, how cannabinoids convert, and raw cannabis as a superfood

 Here are the most common ways that weed is decarboxylated:

 Sunlight conversion: THCA converts to THC in varying degrees through exposure to heat or light.
 If a cannabis plant sits in the warm sun for an extended period of time, its THCA molecules will slowly convert to THC.

 Smoking: When a flame is used to smoke dried, cured bud, a high degree of heat is applied in a short amount of time, resulting in the rapid conversion of THCA to THC.
-However, not nearly all THCA will convert and, though the most common way to enjoy THC’s effects, it’s not the most efficient.
+However, not all THCA will convert and, though smoking is the most common way to enjoy THC’s effects, it’s not the most efficient.

 Vaporizing: This is perhaps the most efficient way of decarboxylating ground nugs.
-When heated at a low temp, the cannabinoids are converted and released.
+When heated at a low temperature, the cannabinoids are converted and released.
 Continuing to increase the heat with each pull or sesh will make sure that the prime amount of THCA is converted into THC and binds to CB1 receptors.

 Vape pens: Even more efficient than vaporizing flowers is the use of already decarboxylated cannabis distillate found in preloaded vape pens.
 Since the THCA is already mostly converted to THC and the following vaporization takes care of even more, this is a good, efficient method of taking in intoxicating cannabis.
 Be sure you’re using a reliable brand of vape pen, for safety’s sake, and do your best to purchase products that are recyclable.